Giving to the UC Davis Alzheimer's Disease Center

 Research funding has become increasingly difficult to obtain due to the challenging economic environment and the shrinking availability of government funds.
 In order to remain a viable entity serving the needs of those in Northern California with dementia we ask that you consider a gift to the Alzheimer’s Disease Center to support new research discoveries, high-quality clinic diagnostics and care, better treatments and new models of care to delay progression and improve patient outcomes.

-We offer many arrangements to reach both philanthropic and financial goals, including charitable trusts and gift annuities, direct giving, memorial gifts and bequests.
 For more information about how you can support the clinical care, research and education programs at the Alzheimer's Disease Center, please contact: